awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-cni-walkthrough.md

    1. Choose **Detach** to finish\.

-Now your CNI plugin pods are getting their IAM permissions from their own role, and the instance role no longer can provide those permissions to other pods\.
+Now your CNI plug\-in pods are getting their IAM permissions from their own role\.
+The pods also have access to the permissions assigned to the [Amazon EKS node IAM role](create-node-role.md), unless you block access to IMDS\.
+For more information, see [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.